notaryproject/notation/specs/commandline/sign.md

 tar -xf hello-world.tar -C hello-world
 ```

 Use flag `--oci-layout` to sign the image stored in OCI layout directory referenced by `hello-world@sha256xxx`.
-To access this flag `--oci-layout` set the environment variable `NOTATION_EXPERIMENTAL`.
+To access this flag `--oci-layout` , set the environment variable `NOTATION_EXPERIMENTAL=1`.
 For example:

 ```shell
 NOTATION_EXPERIMENTAL=1 notation sign --oci-layout hello-world@sha256:xxx